aiiaaiiaaiia/01204421-DeepLearning/README.md

 > Project 1  :   Pokemon classifier system using CNN  <br>
 >     attempt1  -  Preprocessing data by using the sklearn and skimage library <br>
 >                 using Adadelta as the optimizer and using 3000 epochs to train the model. <br>
->     attempt2  -  Preprocessing data by using library keras.preprocessing.image.ImageDataGenerator
+>     attempt2  -  Preprocessing data by using library keras.preprocessing.image.ImageDataGenerator  <br>
 > Project 2  :   Compress Pokemon image data using Autoencoder  <br>
 > Project 3  :   Anime face generation  <br>